2025 Action Scorecards

 6.1

-Do the council's climate pages include information about behaviour changes that residents can take, and are they easy to find?
+Do the council's climate pages include information about behaviour changes that residents can make, and are they easy to find?

 6.2a